Park City Fine Art Photography

 Roots in the West

-After graduating from the University of Utah and commissioning through Air Force ROTC, I earned my silver wings as a U.S. Air Force jet pilot.
-A Canon AE-1 film camera, gifted by my uncle and aunt, became a constant companion throughout my service and remains in my collection today.
+After graduating from the University of Utah and commissioning through Air Force ROTC, I earned my wings as a U.S. Air Force pilot.
+When I left for pilot training, my uncle gave me a Canon AE-1 film camera — a gift that traveled with me throughout my service and remains one of my most treasured possessions.

 Artistic Journey